Table of Contents

 Curricular Practical Training (CPT) gives the student work authorization that is granted by the school.
 The general rule is that a student is eligible for CPT only after completing one full academic year of study.
 However, there is an exception to this rule for students enrolled in graduate studies that require immediate participation in CPT.

 Many schools do not grant immediate CPT as a general policy.
 However, there are several U.S. institutions that routinely grant immediate CPT.
 In recent years, immediate CPT has been a favorite target for USCIS whenever a student seeks to change status from F-1 to another status, such as H-1B.
 For students enrolled at schools that routinely grant immediate CPT, USCIS has been requiring voluminous records from the student to prove she has appropriately maintained her F1 status.

 Such requests generally include tuition receipts and attendance records to show the student was attending classes, policy memos and course catalogs from the school to show that immediate CPT is required as part of an established curriculum for the student’s major, and travel receipts and bank statements from the student if the student’s place of employment is not within a normal commuting distance of campus.

 If the student is unaware of the potential for these burdensome requests and does not keep good records, it is possible USCIS could deny a change of status request – or other request for immigration benefits – merely because the student could not produce evidence to prove she maintained her status.
 USCIS could also declare that the student violated her status, which would require the student to leave the U.S. or risk being removed.

-For the student to put herself in the best position and stay in the government’s good graces, and for an employer to ensure that the student’s employment is not interrupted, it is important to discuss with an experienced immigration attorney at Sam Shihab & Associates.
+For the student to put herself in the best position and stay in the government’s good graces, and for an employer to ensure that the student’s employment is not interrupted, it is important to discuss with an experienced immigration attorney at Shihab Burke, LLC, Attorneys At Law.